Demodulating Subsampled Direct Sequence Spread Spectrum Signals using Compressive Signal Processing: Numerical Results

 \section{Numerical Results}

 To demonstrate the performance of our proposed receiver structure, we have performed a numerical experiment in which we compare the Bit Error Rate (BER) of a classical receiver to that of a compressive sensing-enabled receiver.
 This is done for a range of Signal-to-Noise-Ratio (SNR) levels.
 The system used for this experiment is our MATLAB implementation of the physical layer of the IEEE 802.15.4 $2450\:$MHz OQPSK radio band specification \cite{IEEE802.15.4}.
-Each block of four bits is mapped into one of 32 binary chip sequences, according to the mapping in \cite{IEEE802.15.4}.
+Each block of four bits is mapped into one of 16 binary chip sequences\footnote{In the published version of this paper we write 32.
+The correct number is 16.}, according to the mapping in \cite{IEEE802.15.4}.
 The chip sequence is then modulated using Offset Quadrature Phase Shift Keying (OQPSK).
 This standard has been chosen due to its widespread use, having been deployed already in many applications around the world and because it is a known standard to many scientists and engineers.

 The experiment is repeated for a range of SNRs or more specifically energy per bit per noise spectral density (Eb/N0).
 The noise is added in a bandwidth corresponding to that of the baseband signal, i.e. $2\:$MHz \cite{IEEE802.15.4}.
 Our experiment is conducted by transmitting randomly generated data packets of length $127\times 8=1016$ bits each (the maximum size of an IEEE 802.15.4 data packet).
 For each of the two tested methods and for each Eb/N0 level, bits are transmitted until at least $1000$ bits have been received in error.
 All MATLAB code developed for this paper is published following the principle of Reproducible Research \cite{Vandewalle2009} and is freely available at { \url{http://www.sparsesampling.com/cspdsss2012}}.